 Shareable details and updates, including incident root cause analyses

 Stay informed about the service issues that affect you

-Review active incidents, planned maintenance, and health advisories in a personalised dashboard for service health based on your Azure subscriptions, services, and regions.
+Review active incidents, planned maintenance, and health advisories in a personalized dashboard for service health based on your Azure subscriptions, services, and regions.
 Learn which of your resources may be affected and track updates.
 Quickly connect with Azure support if you need help.

-Configure customisable alerts to notify you of service incidents, planned maintenance, and health advisories.
+Configure customizable alerts to notify you of service incidents, planned maintenance, and health advisories.
 Receive alerts via your preferred channels, including email, SMS, push notification, webhook, and popular IT service management tools such as ServiceNow.
 Ensure that your teams are informed so that they can respond quickly.